AUTHORS

 • Other materials: (red = required)

-• Previously reviewed paper (i.e., the original, unedited paper that was previously reviewed no more than 18 calendar months before the date of submission to TAHRI via the form here; see SPECIAL SUBMISSION PROCESS below)
+• Previously reviewed paper (i.e., the original, unedited paper that was previously reviewed no more than 18 calendar months before the date of pre-submission to TAHRI via the form here, due Jan.
+12th, 2024; see SPECIAL SUBMISSION PROCESS below)

 • Summary of reviews, rebuttals, and revisions (see template here)